elegant-scipy/elegant-scipy/markdown/ch1.markdown

 This example illustrates some of the ways that NumPy arrays can make your code more elegant:

 - Arrays can be one-dimensional, like lists, but they can also be two-dimensional, like matrices, and higher-dimensional still.
 This allows them to represent many different kinds of numerical data.
 In our case, we are manipulating a 2D matrix.
 - Arrays can be operated on along *axes*.
-In the first line, we calculate the sum down each column by specifying a *different* `axis`.
+In the first line, we calculate the sum down each column by specifying `axis=0`.
 - Arrays allow the expression of many numerical operations at once.
 For example towards the end of the function we divide the 2D array of counts (C) by the 1D array of column sums (N).
 This is broadcasting.
 More on how this works in just a moment!